mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 - If you want to install MindSpore by pip on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r1.7/scripts/install/euleros-ascend310-pip.sh) for one-click installation, see [Automatic Installation](#automatic-installation) section.
 The automatic installation script will install MindSpore and its required dependencies.

-- If some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation) section.
+- If your system is Ubuntu 18.04/CentOS 7.6, or some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation) section.

 ## Automatic Installation